Macielyoung/algorithm/README.md

    13. double connected subgraph (ART)

-   14. using backtracking method to solve 0/1 knapsack problem
+   14. using backtracking method to solve 0/1 knapsack problem(BKNAP)

+   15. using branch and bound algorithm to slove 0/1 knapsack problem(LCKNAP)